daniocionini/mRNA-covid-vaccine-degradation-prediction/README.md

 # Covid-19 mRNA Vaccine Degradation Prediction
-Model deployment to predict likely degradation rates at each base of an RNA molecule
+Model deployment to predict likely degradation rates at each base of an RNA molecule.

 *As part of a competition on <a href="https://www.kaggle.com/">Kaggle.</a>*<br>